Sunday, October 6, 2019

 The future of Dow's Lake, Queen Juliana Park and the Experimental Farm.

 1.)
 Queen Juliana Park surrounded the Sir John Carling Building.
-This park was given to a medical centre by the National Capital Commission.
+Prime Minister Pierre Trudeau gave the park to the citizens of Canada in 1976.

 Petitions: